-The Chinese Medicine Centre was established in November 2014 through a memorandum of understanding (MoU) between Western Sydney University and Beijing University of Chinese Medicine (BUCM).
+The Chinese Medicine Centre was established in November 2014 through a memorandum of understanding (MoU) between Western Sydney University (WSU) and Beijing University of Chinese Medicine (BUCM).

 The Chinese Medicine Centre is located at the Campbelltown and Westmead campuses of Western Sydney University.
-It is a landmark collaboration between Beijing University of Chinese Medicine and Western Sydney University.
-The first meeting of the Governing Council of the Chinese Medicine Centre was held on September 26, 2018, chaired by the Vice-Chancellor of the Western Sydney University and the President of Beijing University of Chinese Medicine.
+The first meeting of the Governing Council of the Chinese Medicine Centre was held on September 26, 2018, chaired by the Vice-Chancellor of Western Sydney University and the President of Beijing University of Chinese Medicine.
 This marks a new stage of development for the Centre after years of work in forging the foundations for collaboration.
-The Centre is supported by the Chinese government through the Chinese Ministry of Education and the State Administration of Traditional Chinese Medicine, and by the Australian government through the Ministry of Foreign Affairs and Trade of China, as well as both Universities
+Supported by the two Universities, industry, and various stakeholders, the Centre serves as a beacon to guide education and research in the field of Traditional Chinese Medicine, with the aim of benefitting local, national, and global communities.

 News and Updates

 CPD Workshop: Chinese medicine diet and health: making alliances with friendly organisms

 CPD Workshop: How to select your 'English Versions' for studying 'Yellow Emperor's Inner Classic' and 'Shang Han Lun'?

 The Chinese Medicine Centre provides clinical services in traditional Chinese medicine at multiple sites across Sydney.
 Clinical services are provided by highly trained clinicians from hospitals affiliated to Beijing University of Chinese Medicine.
 The sites for clinical services are: